Toast raises $115M at a $1.4B valuation to create a one-stop management tool for restaurants

 There’s also an online ordering part of the business.
 Toast helps restaurants boot up an online ordering part of their business quickly, in addition to offering tools to help streamline that process.
 A restaurant might deal with a flood of orders or throttle them if necessary.
 Businesses then get reports on their whole online ordering business, helping them further calibrate what to offer — and what might work better for the in-person experience as well.

 The next focus for Toast, Barash said, is figuring out the labor side of the equation.
 That comes down to helping restaurants not only find new employees, but also figure out how to retain them in an industry with a significant amount of turnover.
 Attacking the hiring part of the problem is one approach, though there are other approaches like Pared, which looks to turn the labor market for restaurants into an on-demand one.
-But there’s obvious low-hanging fruit, like making it easier to switch shifts among other things, Barash said.
+But there’s obvious low-hanging fruit, like making it easier to switch shifts, among other things, Barash said.

-“1 in 11 working human beings work in restaurants,” Barash said.
+“One in 11 working human beings work in restaurants,” Barash said.
 “I would say we’re still trying to figure out what we can do as a central platform of record, continuing to carry a high quality network of partners or us building some things ourselves.
 We’re early days in figuring them out.
 If you go to any restaurant in Boston, and look at all the help wanted signs, you can see the barrier to being successful is a lot of times more on the employee side than on the guest side.
 Then once you have them hired, you have to think about how you can retain those employees and make sure they’re engaged and successful.”